Get The Most Out Of Your Engagement Shoot

 A Guide To Get The Most Out Of Your Engagement Shoot

-Time of Day : The time of day we shoot is really really important.
+The time of day: We shoot is really really important.
 I normally want to start the shoot about 1-2 hours before sunset depending on the location.
 If we are at the beach one hour before sunset is ideal.
 If you want a morning shoot we should meet before the sun rises so we can start at sunrise.

 If you want a really romantic and fine art look to your photos, I suggest to wear soft and neutral colors.
 Men will need to dress up a little bit more for this.
 Dresses that are long and have lots of movement will be beautiful.
 Having a loose updo or letting your hair fall with beautiful loose waves.
-You’ll want to pick locations with beautiful scenery and light colors as well.
+You’ll want to pick locations with beautiful scenery and light or neutral colors as well.
 Buildings or venues that look either like chateaus or old romantic architecture.
 Beaches with cliffs and lots of rocks work nicely too.
-Wearing romantic head pieces also can bring the look together as well.
+Wearing romantic headpieces also can bring the look together as well.
 Bringing props like lot’s of different sized candles, thin tulle, vintage jewelry are good too.
 Let me know if this is the look you are going for and I will make sure to have lots of film on deck to help achieve that look.

 A few reminders and tips!

 Our shoot will be approximately one hour to one in a half hour.
 This includes taking the time to get to a second location once started and any clothing changes.
 If we will be leaving your car and you need to change clothes please bring all of your clothes with you.